Zika virus vaccine: Background

+Prospects

 DNA vaccine

 As of March 31, 2017 a DNA vaccine has been approved for Phase 2 clinical trials in humans.
 The vaccine consists of a DNA plasmid encoding the E and PrM proteins which make up the outer protein coat of the Zika virus virion.
 Based on a previous platform used to develop a West Nile virus vaccine, the DNA vaccine is designed to assemble protein particles that mimic Zika virus and trigger the body's immune response.

 Purified inactivated vaccine (ZPIV)

 A purified inactivated vaccine is currently under development by the Walter Reed Army Institute of Research.
 This vaccine is based on the same technology used to develop a vaccine against Japanese Encephalitis Virus.
 As the ZPIV vaccine contains inactivated Zika particles, the virus cannot replicate and cause disease in humans.
 U.S. Army researchers agreed to give Sanofi permission to develop the technology, but protest in Congress halted the venture.
 Initial results at Beth Israel Deaconess Medical Center and at other hospitals involved in the early clinical trials were considered to be promising.